cloudfoundry/notifications/README.md

 	uaa_scope_body.text
 	email_body.text
 	email_body.html
-	subject.missing
 	subject.provided

 When emailing a single user, `user_body.html` and `user_body.text` are used as templates in the email body for the html and plaintext, respectively.
 When emailing a space, `space_body.html` and `space_body.text` are used as templates in the email body for the html and plaintext, respectively.
 When emailing an organization, `organization_body.html` and `organization_body.text` are used as templates in the email body for the html and plaintext, respectively.
 When emailing all users in a system, `everyone_body.html` and `everyone_body.text` are used as templates in the email body for the html and plaintext, respectively.
 When emailing a UAA scope, `uaa_scope_body.html` and `uaa_scope_body.text` are used as templates in the email body for the html and plaintext, respectively.

-When the subject is provided, the default subject template is found in `subject.provided`, while `subject.missing` is used when the email subject is not provided.
+The default subject template is found in `subject.provided`.

 When using the `/emails` endpoint, `email_body.html` and `email_body.text` are used as templates in the email body for the html and plaintext, respectively.